 While the individual mandate is still the law, Washington has made it clear that they aren’t going to enforce the mandate.
 That means fewer people will buy health insurance raising the prices for those who do.

 A bipartisan group of congressional representatives has discussed an agreement to extend and guarantee the payments, but it’s unclear whether they could do so by the new filing deadline of Sept.
 5. A lawsuit filed by Congress against the Obama administration to challenge the payments is still pending.
 In addition, Trump has repeatedly threatened to withhold payments to insurers that reduce cost-sharing – deductibles, copays and coinsurance – paid by low-income customers.
 More than half of New Jersey’s marketplace customers receive that assistance, and without it, most would be unable to afford coverage.

 Finally, a tax on health insurance premiums is due to be reinstated in 2018 after a one-year “tax holiday” approved by Congress for 2017.
 That contributed 2.3 percent to the rate hikes that insurers requested last year.

 SMALL GROUP MARKET VS. INDIVIDUAL MARKET

 Overall, about 350,000 individual plan consumers will be affected by the price hike, while more than a million users will be hit by higher small group fees.
-Earlier this year, Blue Cross Blue Shield released a study showing Obamacare user costs were 22 percent higher than people with employer-sponsored health plans, while UnitedHealth plans to exit most Exchanges see – Breaking: Oxford Exits Metro Indiv & Oxford Liberty HMO 2017.
+Last year, Blue Cross Blue Shield released a study showing Obamacare user costs were 22 percent higher than people with employer-sponsored health plans, while UnitedHealth plans to exit most Exchanges see – Breaking: Oxford Exits Metro Indiv & Oxford Liberty HMO 2017.